pkdone/practical-mongodb-aggregations-book/src/guides/performance.md

 ## 3. Encourage Match Filters To Appear Early In A Pipeline

-As discussed in this book's [Using Explain Plans](./explain.md) chapter, the database engine will do its best to optimise the aggregation pipeline at runtime, with a particular focus on moving the `$match` stage contents to the top of the pipeline, if possible, to form part of the filters that are first executed as a query by the aggregation.
-This helps to maximise the opportunity for an index to be optimally leveraged at the start of the aggregation.
+As discussed, the database engine will do its best to optimise the aggregation pipeline at runtime, with a particular focus on attempting to move the `$match` stages to the top of the pipeline.
+Top-level `$match` stages' content will form part of the filter that the engine first executes as the initial query.
+The aggregation then has the best chance of leveraging an index.
 However, it may not always be possible to promote `$match` filters in such a way without changing the meaning and resulting output of an aggregation.

-Sometimes there are situations where a `$match` stage is defined later in a pipeline and is performing a filter on a field which was only computed part way into the pipeline and therefore wasn't present in the source collection that the aggregation operated on.
-For example, perhaps a `$group` stage creates a new `total` field based on an accumulator and then a `$match` stage looks for records where the `total` is greater than `1000`.
-Or perhaps a `$set`stage computes a new  `total` field value based on adding up all the elements of an array field in the same document, and the `$match` then looks for records where the `total` is less than `50`.
+Sometimes, a `$match` stage is defined later in a pipeline to perform a filter on a field that the pipeline computed in an earlier stage.
+The computed field isn't present in the pipeline's source collection.
+Some examples are:

+ * A pipeline where a `$group` stage creates a new `total` field based on an [accumulator operator](https://docs.mongodb.com/manual/reference/operator/aggregation/group/#accumulators-group).
+Later in the pipeline, a `$match` stage filters group where each group's `total` is greater than `1000`.
+ * A pipeline where a `$set` stage computes a new `total` field value based on adding up all the elements of an array field in each document.
+Later in the pipeline, a `$match` stage filters documents where the `total` is less than `50`.

-At first glance, it may seem like nothing can be further done to optimise the pipeline by promoting the position of a specific `$match` stage.
-Sometimes that will indeed be the reality.
-In other situations though, there may be a missed opportunity where a refactoring is actually possible to enable such an optimisation.
+At first glance, it may seem like the match on the computed field is irreversibly trapped behind an earlier stage that computed the field's value.
+Indeed the aggregation engine cannot optimise this further.
+In some situations, though, there may be a missed opportunity where superior refactoring is possible by you, the developer.

 Take the following trivial example of a collection of _customer orders_ documents:

 ```javascript
 [